medihack/redux-pouchdb-plus/README.md

 ```

 Additionally you may provide an `onReady` callback on the store that is called
-every time all persistent recuders finished the initialization.
+every time all persistent reducers finished the initialization.

 ```js
 persistentStore(counter, {